 Language and gender on the internet.
 Millions of people around the world take part in large-scale group discussions on the internet.

-These discussions have been likened to very large-scale conversations.
-We might wonder, therefore, whether the same kinds of gender differences exist in computer-mediated discussions as have been noted in face-to-face discussions.
+She found that in the male-predominant samples the discussion took place over more days, contained longer messages on a single theme, and was more argumentative in style.
 If Obama had been Lincoln: 10 lines from Obama’s Second Inaugural Address that wouldn’t have been used in 1865.
 When writing his screenplay for the film Lincoln, playwright Tony Kushner used his copy of the Oxford English Dictionary to check for possible anachronisms, seeking to impart the flavor of 19th-century English to the script.

+The state of our union is … dumber: How the linguistic standard of the presidential address has declined.
 Mitt Romney vs. the English Language.
 My favorite moment of the 2012 presidential debates came at the beginning of the final confrontation Monday night.

 The moderator, Bob Schieffer, invited both candidates to “give your thoughts” on the Middle East.
 Republican nominee Mitt Romney went first and began with a typical stumbling attempt to be charming, almost successful in its very failure: Something about an earlier “humorous event” (it was the annual Al Smith dinner for the archdiocese of New York, at which politicians tell jokes) and how “it’s nice to maybe be funny this time, not on purpose.

 Communication in Twitter is fast-paced and it can be difficult to keep track of the talk that emerges, so a convention has arisen among Twitter users whereby a hashtag (#) can be used as a prefix to make the term searchable and then others can search for tweets that have that same topic.
 So, for instance, a search of #LFW this week in Twitter should produce a list of tweets relating to London Fashion Week.
 Anyone can start off a term with a hashtag and if it catches on and is used with sufficient frequency it can become what is known as a ‘trending topic’.
+To get an item into the list of trending topics is, according to researcher Ruth Page, a ‘signal of status and influence’.

+Overall, Page found that corporations and celebrities most frequently use hashtags.
 Representing gender in children's reading materials.
 Would a boy have been shown with flowers in the 1970s?

 Are girls and boys portrayed differently in children’s reading materials today than in the past?
 During the 1970s and 80s, studies of children’s reading materials found that males not only featured more than females but also they tended to take the lead roles and were more active than their female counterparts, who were often restricted to traditional stereotyped roles.
 Many of these earlier studies of gender in children’s reading material analysed the texts based on their content, which meant that researchers made their own judgements about what was sexist and what was not.

-What features of his writing are self-consciously fashionable?
+Fiske's Discs.
 Ngram Viewer.
 Ideas Illustrated » Blog Archive » Visualizing English Word Origins.
 I have been reading a book on the development of the English language recently and I’ve become fascinated with the idea of word etymology — the study of words and their origins.

 It’s no secret that English is a great borrower of foreign words but I’m not enough of an expert to really understand what that means for my day-to-day use of the language.
 Simply reading about word history didn’t help me, so I decided that I really needed to see some examples.
 Using Douglas Harper’s online dictionary of etymology, I paired up words from various passages I found online with entries in the dictionary.
 For each word, I pulled out the first listed language of origin and then re-constructed the text with some additional HTML infrastructure.
-Concordle - Not so pretty cousin of Wordle.